zredlined/attack_graph_challenge/README.md

 ## Dataset Generation with NeMo Data Designer

-High-quality training data is generated using **NeMo Data Designer**, which provides capabilities for creating consistent, scalable, and statistically varied synthetic scenarios.
+High-quality training scenarios are generated using **NeMo Data Designer**, which provides capabilities for creating consistent, scalable, and statistically varied synthetic scenarios.

 ### Quick Start: Generate Your Own